 ATEX Training for Maintenance staff

-Exvira Oy runs ATEX training for Electrical Designers and Electrical maintenance workers as well as Mechanical maintenance workers.
+Exvira Oy runs ATEX training for electrical engineers and electrical maintenance workers as well as mechanical maintenance workers.

 Standard SFS EN 60079-14 requires that people who create electrical designs, carry out engineering work, or supervise or lead this work must have required qualification to carry out these duties.
 The Standard also sets out the qualification requirements.
 ATEX training with Exvira Oy gives this qualification requirement and we issue a training completion card that can be used as proof of this qualification.